 The significance of business plan lies in its ability to transform a business idea into a structured, actionable strategy that guides the growth and success of an enterprise.
-For BBM sixth-semester students, the MGT 238: Practicum on Business Plan course, offering 1 credit hour and totaling 16 lecture hours, provides an essential opportunity to gain practical experience in crafting a comprehensive business plan.
 This skill is vital for future entrepreneurs and business leaders as it helps them define clear objectives, outline market opportunities, assess financial viability, and create strategies for growth.
 Through this course, students will learn to write key sections of a business plan, including the executive summary, market analysis, products and services, financial projections, and exit strategy.
 The ability to write a coherent and convincing business plan is not only a requirement for their degree but also a crucial skill for their professional careers.
 It equips students with the tools to communicate their business ideas effectively to investors, stakeholders, and potential partners.